-TransAlta Sustainability Goal ransAlta Sustainability Goal TransAlta Sustainability Target Strengthen gender equality Achieve 50 per cent female representation on the Board by 2030 UN SDG Target 5.5: "Ensure women's full and effective participation and Achieve at least 40 per cent female employment among all employees of the Company by 2030 equal opportunities for leadership at all levels of decision making in political, economic and public life."
+TransAlta Sustainability Goal TransAlta Sustainability Target Alignment with UN SDG Target or Future-Fit Target Strengthen gender equality Achieve 50 per cent female representation on the Board by 2030 UN SDG Target 5.5: "Ensure women's full and effective participation and Achieve at least 40 per cent female employment among all employees of the Company by 2030 equal opportunities for leadership at all levels of decision making in political, economic and public life."
 Maintain equal pay for women in equivalent roles as men Demonstrate leadership on ESG reporting within financial disclosures Maintain our position as a leader on integrated ESG disclosure through increased annual alignment with leading sustainability disclosure frameworks UN SDG Target 12.6: "Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle."